Anchorsify/Anchorsify.github.io/_summons/Slug.md

 ###### 3. Attributes

 Vitality: 3200
-STR: 100
+STR: 120
 RES: 200
-CHA: 90
+CHA: 100
-DEX: 90
+DEX: 100
-AGI: 30
+AGI: 50

-Accuracy: 32
+Accuracy: 42
-Dodge: +0
-Damage Bonus: 12.0
+Damage Bonus: 8.0

-Genjutsu: +25
-Stamina: +25
-Chakra Exhaustion: +25
+Genjutsu Offense: +26
+Genjutsu Defense: +36
+Movement: 5 yards per IC.

 Athletics: +10
-Awareness: +10
+Awareness: +35
+Chakra Control: +40
 Resistance: +50

 **Titanic**
-The Rock Snail cannot dodge area-of-effect attacks; instead, they automatically block them as a Speed 0 defense.
-The Rock Snail cannot hide.
-Multi-throws inflict half damage to The Rock Snail.
-The Rock Snail is too large to be affected by any jutsu or effects that work by binding or physically immobilizing them.
-They cannot be grappled by any enemies who are not Huge or larger.
+The Rock Snail cannot dodge any attack; against Area of Effect attacks, they block them automatically as a Speed 0 defense.
+They can not enter Stealth, nor Hide.
+They are too large to be knocked airborne, knocked back, or knocked prone, and ignore any jutsu or effects that work by binding or physically restraining them.
+Damage from all Small weapons (including Multi-throws) deals one-fourth its normal damage; damage from non-Large weapons deals half its normal damage, both of which are calculated before any potential Partial Success.
+Damage from any technique of D-rank or lower is halved in the same manner.

+Their physical damage bonus is doubled against anyone that is not Titanic in size; against anyone that is not Large or larger, it is instead tripled.
+They can not be grappled by anyone who is not Huge or Titanic in size, and take no penalties for grappling anyone not of those sizes; gaining control of a grapple the creature initiated merely has the grapple end, rather than allowing them to take control of it, for anyone that is not Huge or Titanic in size.

-The Rock Snail cannot dodge any attack.
-Attempting to parry the Rock Snail's attacks requires either a Strength of 80 or more, or an unarmed physical damage bonus of 10 or greater, as well as both hands free.
-It can also make its attacks at a range of 15.
+Anyone not of Huge size or larger attempting to parry an attack from this creature requires a Strength of 150 or more, or an unarmed physical damage bonus of 15 or greater.

 **Tireless**
 The Rock Snail does not need to make Stamina rolls for its actions.
 If forced to for other reasons (such as Suffocation), it uses +25 for its effective bonus to Fatigue rolls.

 **Bestial**
 The Rock Snail isn't driven by higher desires like many other summons (and ninja), as a result it cannot be bribed or reasoned with.
-It has a +10 bonus to its defenses aginst any form of genjutsu.
+It has a +10 bonus to its defenses aginst any form of genjutsu, which is factored into its aboe statistics.

-**Slimy Exterior**
+**Rocky Exterior**
-When you roll to hit this creature with a taijutsu attack (Ranged OR Melee) you have to roll 2d20 and take the lowest one for your attack.
+Rock Snails have a Damage Reduction of 50.

 **Gooey Center**
-Rock Snails have a Damage Reduction of 40.
+Whenever someone attempts to avoid a Rock Snail's Lurching Crush, anyone who opts for a defense in which they roll has to roll 2d20 and take the lowest result.
+Willpower (and similar effects) are not modified by this ability, however it does cancel out any ability that grants someone the option to roll 2d20 and take the highest roll.

 **Telepathic Bond**
 The Rock Snail cannot talk but can feel the mind of the summoner.
 This way it can still communicate and will stay in contact with you at any distance after being summoned until dismissed.
 This allows you to give commands without breaking Stealth.

 ###### 4. Abilities
 **Standard Actions** *(Speed as normal)*
-The Rock Snail may use Move and Block as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+The Rock Snail may use the Block and Move actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Mental Blast** *(Range 40, Speed 8, 10 AP)*
 The Rock Snail has an incredibly powerful mind for a creature that seems huge and lumbering, it can reach into the minds of ninja and disorient them.
-This isn't an exceptionally powerful technique but using the Snail's genjutsu roll you make an attack that if successful inflicts the target with a Stun 10.
-This has a -2 to its attack every time you use it on the same target in a combat, cumulatively, but each time it's successful on the same target the Stun becomes 5 higher (Stun 15, Stun 20, etc.)
+This isn't an exceptionally powerful technique but using the Snail's genjutsu offfense you make an attack that if successful inflicts the target with a Stun 10.
+This has a -2 to its roll every time it's used it on the same target in a combat, cumulatively, but each time it's successful on the same target the Stun becomes 5 higher (Stun 15, Stun 20, etc.)

 **Withdraw** *(Speed 4, 5 AP)*
 This action can be used to bring the Rock Snail's head into its shell.
 Its Awareness rolls gain -10 and it triples its damage reduction.
 It can still attack but cannot move and if it uses Lurching Crush, Withdraw ends and Lurching Crush's line attack is doubled in length.
 Otherwise you can end Withdraw by using this action again.
+While in this state, it becomes immune to Ignite effects, however any existing Ignites are not ended.

 **Lurching Crush** *(Delay 5, Speed 15, 12 AP)*
 The Rock Snail dives forward as fast as it's slimy underside can carry it.
 Making a rampaging charge, the Snail crushes anything that gets in it's path.
-It runs in a 20 yard straight line, that is 7 yards wide, dealing 6d20 damage to anything it goes over.
+It runs in a 20 yard straight line, that is 7 yards wide, dealing 12d20 damage to anything it goes over.
 If the terrain it moves through is rocky then it gains 5 DR every time it uses this.

 **Like a Rock** *(Variable)*
 Being almost a part of the mountains, the snail can use all E-rank, D-rank, and C-rank Doton Techniques.
 It cannot wield a weapon.